Common Problems in Aquatic Turtles

 By Laurie Hess, DVM; Rick Axelson, DVM

-Aquatic turtles, such as the red-eared slider, have several unique problems.
+Aquatic turtles, such as the red-eared slider, African sideneck, painted, mud, and common musk turtles, have several unique problems.
 Understanding these problems will allow you to better care for your pet and minimize future health care issues.

 Cystic calculi

-When a turtle has cystic calculi, there may be blood in its droppings.
-Your veterinarian will perform a physical examination, palpate the turtle’s abdomen, and take radiographs (X-rays) to diagnose the problem.
-Removal of the stones generally requires surgery plus fluid therapy to prevent kidney damage.
+When a turtle has cystic calculi, there may be blood in its droppings, or you may notice it straining and grunting to have a bowel movement.
+Your veterinarian will perform a physical examination, palpate the turtle’s abdomen, and take X-rays (radiographs) to diagnose the problem.
+Removal of the stones generally requires surgery, plus fluid therapy to prevent kidney damage.
 Your veterinarian will discuss dietary and environmental modifications to try to prevent stones from reforming.

-In turtles, a prolapse occurs when an organ (such as the intestine, cloaca, urinary bladder, uterus, or penis) protrudes from the vent (the opening in the underside of the tail from which the turtle passes droppings).
-In male turtles, the penis (which is a surprisingly large, black organ with a spade-shaped end) may periodically prolapse out of the vent and become visible outside the body when the turtle is stressed or acting sexual, but then it should revert back into the shell easily.
-This is not a problem as long as the penis can go back in.
-If the penis stays out, it can become traumatized and swollen or can be bitten by another turtle, preventing it from reverting back into the shell and ultimately causing a serious problem.
+In turtles, a prolapse occurs when an organ (such as the intestine, cloaca, urinary bladder, uterus, or penis) protrudes from the vent (the opening in the underside of the tail from which the turtle passes feces and urates).
+In male turtles, the penis (which is a surprisingly large organ with a spade-shaped end) may periodically prolapse out of the vent and become visible outside the body when the turtle is stressed or acting sexual, but then it should revert into the shell easily.
+This is not a problem if the penis can go back in.
+If the penis stays outside the shell, it can become traumatized and swollen or can be bitten by another turtle, preventing it from reverting into the shell and ultimately causing a serious problem.

-"Any prolapsed tissue represents a potentially life-threatening problem and should be seen by a veterinarian immediately."
+"Any prolapsed tissue represents a potentially life-threatening problem that should be seen by a veterinarian immediately."

-Regardless of the tissue or organ prolapsed, all can become traumatized, become dried out, or suffer from compromised blood flow.
+Any exposed tissue can become traumatized, become dried out, or suffer from compromised blood flow.
 Any prolapsed tissue may be viewed by other animals in the same tank as something to eat, and they will readily bite at the exposed tissue.
-Any prolapsed tissue represents a potentially life-threatening problem that should be seen by a veterinarian immediately.
+In general, any prolapsed tissue represents a potentially life-threatening problem that should be seen by a veterinarian immediately.

 Irregular shell growth

-If you notice that your turtle's shell is growing irregularly, it may be a sign of malnutrition or even metabolic bone disease.
-By the time you notice this, the underlying problem likely has been going on for quite a while and may have serious long-term effects on the turtle's health.
+If you notice that your turtle's shell is growing irregularly, it may be a sign of malnutrition or metabolic bone disease (MBD).
+By the time you notice any type of abnormal shell growth, the underlying problem has likely been going on for a while and may have serious long-term effects on the turtle's health.
 The shell may be soft, bumpy, or asymmetrical.
-The problem may be due to an inappropriate diet that may be too high in protein and fat or may be imbalanced in vitamins and minerals.
-The turtle also may not be getting appropriate ultraviolet light.
-Any turtle whose shell is abnormal should be checked by a veterinarian so that appropriate treatment, as well as correction of environmental factors, can be initiated.
+The problem may be due to an inappropriate diet, too high in protein and fat, or a diet that is imbalanced in vitamins and minerals.
+The turtle also may not be getting adequate levels of ultraviolet light.
+Any turtle with an abnormal shell should be checked by a veterinarian so that appropriate treatment can be initiated, and environmental and dietary factors can be corrected.

 Shell fractures or trauma